Reporting Workers Compensation Related Injuries

 REASON FOR POLICY

-The University is committed to making the workplace a safe and healthy environment, to preventing on-the-job accidents, and to the treatment, care and return to work of employees injured on the job.
+The University is committed to making the workplace a safe and healthy environment, to preventing work-related accidents, and to the treatment, care and return to work of employees injured on the job.

-The University is required by Minnesota Workers Compensation statute to reimburse employees for appropriate medical treatment and to indemnify employees for wage loss arising from a compensable work-related injury or disease.
+The University is required by Minnesota Workers Compensation statute to pay for employees' medical treatment and to indemnify employees for wage loss arising from a compensable work-related injury or disease.
 This policy provides information to employees and supervisors about the requirements and responsibilities relating to the reporting of work-related injuries.

 - UM 1536: First Report of Injury (Online - Preferred Version)